aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     - RDP into the ASEA-RDGW bastion host in the Ops account
         - Run ADUC and create users and groups as you please under the NETBIOSDOMAIN (example) tree
-    - Or run the appropriate powershell command
+    - Or run the appropriate PowerShell command
     - Go to AWS SSO and map the Active Directory group to the appropriate AWS account and permission set

     The Accelerator will not create/update/delete new AD users or groups, nor will it update the domain password policy after the initial installation of Managed Active Directory.
 It is your responsibility to rotate these passwords on a regular basis per your organizations password policy.
 (NOTE: After updating the admin password it needs to be stored back in secrets manager).